 - Assistant State Superintendent of Schools

 - Chancellor for the Community and Technical College System of West Virginia

 - Teachers of the Year

 In addition to rigorous curricular preparation, there are a variety of opportunities throughout the teacher education program for education majors to work with students in educational settings and become a part of the local schools and the community.
 Through the Professional Development Schools (PDS) model, teacher candidates become active members in designated PDS schools.
 They observe, tutor, participate in individual, small group, and full-class instructional activities that relate to their areas of expertise.
-Currently GSC partners with two high schools, two middle schools, and four elementary schools to more effectively prepare our teacher candidates for the "real" world of teaching.
+Currently GSC partners with many high schools, middle schools, and elementary schools to more effectively prepare our teacher candidates for the "real" world of teaching.
 The PDS partnership model prepares teachers with a better understanding of teaching and learning, creates more efficient learning activities for the public school student, and increases the likelihood that teachers will remain in the educational system for a much longer period of time.